Essential Guide to Berlin

 Berlin

-Berlin is the capital of Germany with a population of over 3 million people.
-The city has become more popular as a place of residence for people from all over the world as it is the most inexpensive capital city in Western Europe.
-Berlin is well-known for its diverse architecture, festivals, contemporary arts, public transportation networks, nightlife and a high quality of living.
+The capital of Germany has a population of over 3.5 million people.
+Berlin has become popular as a place of residence for people from all over the world as it is the most inexpensive capital city in Western Europe.
+Berlin is famous for its architecture, festivals, contemporary arts, nightlife and high quality of living.

 Gay Scene

-Annual gay highlights in Berlin are the Folsom Europe, the Berlinale film festival, Easter meeting for bears and friends, the gay & lesbian street festival in Schöneberg, Gay Pride, the Hustler Ball and the many large sex parties.
+Gay highlights include Folsom Europe, the Berlinale film festival, Easter Meeting for bears and friends, the Gay & Lesbian Street Festival in Schöneberg, Gay Pride, Hustler Ball and many large sex parties.

 The scene in Berlin is strong and diverse, and everyone will find something for their taste.
 Many gay bars and clubs don’t indicate closing hours.
 In Berlin, if you are up for it, you can party around the clock.